urbit/old-doc/reference/hoon/library/2eD.md

 ::
 ```

-Parsing composer: applies two subsequent rules `sab` to `vex`, throwing out the result of the first and returning the result of the second.
+Parsing composer: if an edge `vex` reflects a failure, fail.
+Otherwise, connect `vex` with the following rule.

 `sab` is a [rule]().